beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

 - fallback_app_name
-(Starting with Microsoft Edge version 90, allows you to override the app name if it is not a Progressive Web App (PWA), or the app name that is temporarily installed if it is a PWA but authentication is required before the installation can be completed.
+(Starting with Microsoft Edge version 90, lets you permanently override the app name if it is not a Progressive Web App (PWA) or temporarily override the app name if authentication is required before installation can be completed.
 If both custom_name and fallback_app_name are provided,